algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 chmod +x run.sh
 ```

-Then go back to our folder for apps and create a new symlink:
+Then go back to our folder for apps and copy settings file:

 ```bash
 cd ~/app; mkdir webui; cd webui